Earn your master's degree at the OHSU School of Nursing

 Health Systems & Organizational Leadership (HSOL)

-The online Health Systems and Organizational Leadership program prepares nurses for leadership roles in a variety of organizational settings from acute care, to long term care, community care, and beyond.
+Our online Health Systems and Organizational Leadership program prepares nurses for leadership roles in various organizational settings, from acute care to long-term care, community care, and beyond.

-The School of Nursing offers an RNBS to Master's in nursing pathway with two different master's options: Nursing Education (MNE) and Health Systems and Organizational Leadership (HSOL MN).
-This option allow students to pre-identify their graduate area of interest when they enter the RNBS program and proceed seamlessly from enrollment in the RNBS program after completion of the baccalaureate degree to enrolling in these two master's in nursing program choices.
-Completion of the baccalaureate degree full time in the RNBS program takes 9 months (3 terms).
-Completion of either master's in nursing degree takes 18 months (7 terms).
+The School of Nursing offers an RN to BS to Master's in Nursing Education (MNE) pathway.
+This option allows students to pre-identify their graduate area of interest when they enter the RN to BS program and proceed seamlessly from enrollment in the RN to BS program after completion of the baccalaureate degree to enrolling the Master's in Nursing Education program.
+Completing the baccalaureate degree full-time in the RN to BS program takes 9 months (3 terms).
+Completing the Master's in Nursing degree takes 18 months (7 terms).
 Completion of both degrees takes 10 terms.
-Both Master's program have a fall term start.